AmericanMedicalAssociation/ama-style-guide-2/README.md

 `BackstopJS` is used for visual regression testing.
 This tool compares reference images (screenshots) to captured screenshots.
 A report is generated that highlights any differences.

+References are always made from the latest production version of the style guide and are not stored in the repository.

+For more detail on production releases are created, see [Creating a Release](https://github.com/AmericanMedicalAssociation/AMA-style-guide/blob/develop/docs/creating_a_release.md)

 ### Create References

-References are not stored in the repository so that they can always be made against the production version of the style guide.

 Gulp can be used to generate references using the command, `gulp reference`.